 - Reduce symptoms of anxiety by slowing and regulating breathing.

 A concrete example is diaphragmatic breathing: by contracting and releasing the diaphragm, you stimulate an immediate calming response.
-This technique is useful for anxiety attacks, providing quick and effective relief.
+This technique is useful for anxiety attacks, providing fast and effective relief.

 Finally, studies show that breathwork can help treat post-traumatic stress disorder, offering a complementary tool to traditional therapies.